vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 sometimes from the mṛj-class: thus mārga, sárga, etc.; and (2161) before Vedic mid. endings, sasṛgmahe, asṛgran, etc. (beside sasṛjrire)—while from the yuj-class occur only yuyujre, ayujran, bubhujrire, with j.
-And MS. has viçvasṛ́k from (√sṛj).
+And MS. has viśvasṛ́k from (√sṛj).

 220\.
-Final ch falls under the rules of combination almost only in the root prach, in which it is treated as if it were ç (praç being, indeed, its more original form): thus, prakṣyā́mi, pṛṣṭá, and also the derivative praçná.
+Final ch falls under the rules of combination almost only in the root prach, in which it is treated as if it were ś (praś being, indeed, its more original form): thus, prakṣyā́mi, pṛṣṭá, and also the derivative praśná.
 As final and in noun-inflection (before bh and su), it is changed to the lingual mute: thus, prāḍvivāka.

 a\.
 Mūrtá is called the participle of mūrch, and a gerund mūrtvā́ is